daggerfolskiy/LegitSense/README.md

-# LegitSense - external cheat cs2 in python
+# LegitSense - external cheat cs2 in python (fork of PyIt)

 LegitSense is a completely free, open-source cheat.
 It's 100% written in Python, without requiring the installation of third-party libraries outside of the package manager "pip."
 Without writing to the game's memory, it offers the following features: WH, Aim, Trigger Bot.